Yuceli/Simple-Calculator-Visual-Basic/README.md

-Simple-Calculator-Visual-Basic
+#Simple Calculator in Visual Basic
 ==============================

-Simple Calculator Visual Basic
+Calculator developed for the subject of Theory of Computing in order to test the syntax of Visual Basic